-INTRODUCTION TO ACCOUNTING I
+INTRODUCTION TO ACCOUNTING I Credits: 3 Exclusions: Unavailable to students with credit for BUSS121.
 A BBA core requirement.
 The course introduces students to financial statements emphasizing the need for business persons to understand and interpret the information contained therein.
 The various forms of business organization are identified and an understanding of the accounting process will be developed.
 Topics such as control of cash, receivables, inventory and capital assets will be examined in some detail.

-INTRODUCTION TO ACCOUNTING II
+ACCT1204 INTRODUCTION TO ACCOUNTING II Credits: 3 Prerequisite: ACCT1203 Exclusions: Unavailable to students with credit for BUSS122.
 A BBA core requirement.
 An introduction to managerial accounting covering such topics as cost behaviour, cost volume profit analysis and relevant costs for decision making.
 As well, an analytical approach to financial statements utilizing cash flows and ratios.

-APPLIED ACCOUNTING
+ACCT2203 APPLIED ACCOUNTING Credits: 3 Prerequisite: ACCT1203.
+Exclusions: Unavailable to students with credit for BUSS221.
 The course applies the accounting theory developed in introductory accounting to realistic business situations.
 It is a practical course for any business student.
 An accounting case, comprising a full year of business transactions, is completed using spreadsheets and computerized accounting software packages.
 HST, WCB, payroll, various forms and filing requirements are discussed and prepared.
 The course is completely project based.
 Significant course time is spent using computer applications.